n17r4m/mpyx/README.md

 `EZ` is a wrapper for an internal class called `Indurate` (a latin word meaning to strengthen, or harden, or make firm).
-The details of `Indurate` are relatively unimportant, but what it does at a high level is set up a sequence of `multiprocessing.JoinableQueue` between each part of your workflow.
+The details of `Indurate` are relatively unimportant, but what it does at a high level is set up a sequence of `multiprocessing.JoinableQueue`s between each part of your workflow.

-There is a caveat however; suppose that most of the above image processingk10temp-pci-00c3
-Adapter: PCI adapter
- task
-is very quick, but resizing the image takes much longer than the other parts.
+There is a caveat however; suppose that most of the above image processing task is very quick, but resizing the image takes much longer than the other parts.
 As they say, a chain is only as strong as its weakest link.

+Manual tuning is required.

+Pull requests that add automated process number scaling are welcomed.
+Assuming this lib gets any traction, the next big TODO is parallizing optimally.

-To resolve this, `EZ` is able to recieve arbitrary nested data structures that can represent virtually any combination of sequential, parallel, or broadcast/split data pipelines.
+To resolve this for now, `EZ` is able to recieve arbitrary nested data structures that can represent virtually any combination of sequential, parallel, or broadcast/split data pipelines.

 `[]` - lists represent sequential operations